 “The computer was born to solve problems that did not exist before.”— Bill Gates.
 You must be thinking this is such an odd statement to start today’s article, which is about high-end technology.
 Well though it’s because of this technology that we are standing here today, it’s also kind of confusing.
 Well, high-end technologies are bringing along some high-end confusion among high-end technical people.
+Understanding AI and machine learning is not a small feat.
 So let alone the state of mind of a common man.
 There was a time when a computer took up an entire room to perform just basic stuff like calculations.

 From there to now when it’s about big data, we have come a long way.
 Or rather it’s wise to say we have evolved, but with computers.
 Our evolution with computers has been so intricately combined that sometimes we even fail to distinguish them from our daily lives.
 We even often do not consider them something extraordinary; it’s more like how we always have been.